Squeaky Flotilla

 Still yet, domains such as

-On 8/31/25 and 9/1/25 alone, nearly a dozen new Plala domains were submitted to the PT database:
+Malicious sites continue to roll out on a regular basis – on 8/31/25 and 9/1/25 alone, nearly a dozen confirmed Plala campaign sites were submitted to the PT database.